istimaldar/Library/web/webproject/doc/extend.md

 Typically the browser only scans the HTML for foreign domains.
-If you have resources that are outside of your HTML (a javascript request to a remote server or a CDN that hosts content that may not be present on every page of your site, for example) then you can queue up a domain name to be prefetched.
+If you have resources that are outside of your HTML (a javascript request to a remote server or a CDN that hosts content that may not be present on every page of your site, for example) then you can queue up a domain login to be prefetched.

 ```html
 <link rel="dns-prefetch" href="//example.com">